EverythingOpenSource/our-community/working-groups.md

 ---

 *Everything Open Source is community-driven and volunteer-powered.
-Every workgroup exists because people like you showed up and made it happen.
+Every Working Group exists because people like you showed up and made it happen.
 Thank you for being here.*